Can Meditation Replace Sleep?

 Our level of awareness is another clear distinguishing difference between sleep and meditation.

-While meditating, we stay highly conscious of both our surface level and subconscious thoughts.
+While meditating, we stay highly conscious of both our surface level and subconscious mind.

-Due to a relaxed mind, you allow new, creative and insightful thought to bubble to the surface, which you can then take full advantage of.
+During deep meditation, new, creative and insightful thoughts to bubble to the surface, which you can then take full advantage of.